-Land Use Plans
+Approved Land Use Plans

-The proposed highway runs through two land claim areas with approved and legally binding Land Use Plans, the Gwich’in and Sahtu.
-The developer must clearly demonstrate throughout each section of the DAR how the project conforms to each of the approved Land Use Plans and/or if an exemption from a Land Use Plan would be required for any specific activities.
+The proposed highway runs through the Sahtu Settlement Area, which has an approved and legally binding Land Use Plan.
+The developer must clearly demonstrate throughout each section of the DAR how the project conforms to the approved Land Use Plan and/or if an exemption from the Land Use Plan would be required for any specific activities.

 Scope considerations